cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

    * `Integer`: a classic ``int`` value;
    * `String`: a classic ``str`` value;
    * `Float`: a classic ``float`` value;
-   * `Bounded Float`: a classic ``float`` that is expected to be bounded between a ``min`` and a ``max`` value; an out-of-bounds value will raise an exception;
+   * `Bounded Float`: a classic ``float`` that is expected to be bounded between a ``min`` and a ``max`` value; an out-of-bounds value will be clamped in [min-max];
-   * `Percentage`: represents a parameter that is relative to some other measure, specified in the documentation of the filter.
+   * `PercentageValue`: represents a parameter that is relative to some other measure, specified in the documentation of the filter.
 This parameter can be of two different types:

-     * :py:class:`pmeshlab.Percentage` (recommended): the parameter will be treated as relative percentage value; see the documentation of the :py:class:`pmeshlab.Percentage` for further info;
+     * :py:class:`pmeshlab.PercentageValue` (recommended): the parameter will be treated as relative percentage value; see the documentation of the :py:class:`pmeshlab.PercentageValue` for further info;
-     * :py:class:`pmeshlab.AbsoluteValue`: the parameter will be treated as absolute value; see the documentation of the :py:class:`pmeshlab.AbsoluteValue` for further info;
+     * :py:class:`pmeshlab.PureValue`: the parameter will be treated as a pure value; see the documentation of the :py:class:`pmeshlab.PureValue` for further info;

    * `Enum`: represents a parameter that can accept just one of a limited set of possible values.
 These values type can be ``int`` or ``str``; see the documentation of the specific filter for further info;
    * `Color`: represents a color, and the parameter can be of type  :py:class:`pmeshlab.Color`; see the documentation of the  :py:class:`pmeshlab.Color` for further info;